wordhou/codefellows-java-dsa/README.md

 The third code challenge asks us to implement the classic binary search algorithm on a sorted list of `int`s.
 [Details](docs/binary-search.md) on the third code challenge.

-# Day 4: Linked List
+# Day 5: Linked List

 We implement a basic linked list class with just a few instance methods.
 This class will get fleshed out more later.
 [Details](docs/linked-list.md) on the linked list class.

+# Day 6: Insertion and Deletion in Linked Lists

+We build on the linked list class from day 5 and add insertion and deletion to the API.